Rubega-Musilk/pyrrhic/README.md

 ### Correct and minimal

 Pyrrhic keeps the system up to date (correct) with the minimum of work.
 It will always apply the smallest subtree of a dependency graph.
+It will delete stale outputs.
 If nothing changes, then pyrrhic does nothing!

 ### Handy builtins

 * `pyrrhic.commands.cat`: concatenate files with optional transformations
 * `pyrrhic.commands.copy`: copy files with optional transformations
+* `pyrrhic.commands.compile_file`: generic command to compile a file and track dependencies
 * `pyrrhic.commands.scss`: compile SCSS⮕CSS (`pip install libsass`)